 They are hard coverings used to protect teeth from damage caused by grinding while you are asleep.

-Research showed that 60%-70% of the population grind their teeth during the night (different strengths at different stages of life), sometime the grinding is loud enough to be heard by a partner or someone who sleeps next to the grinder.
+Research shows that 60%-70% of the population grind their teeth during the night (different strengths at different stages of life), sometimes the grinding is loud enough to be heard by a partner or someone who sleeps next to the grinder.